How cash flow forecasting and an accurate sales forecast can improve your company's performance

 Great companies make sure they are prepared to deal with success by forecasting growth and considering different scenarios of how the future might look.
+Cash flow forecasting, a sales forecast and scenario modelling can be driving forces in decision making and decreasing uncertainty.
 That means they know where to invest, how to allocate resources and what preparations to make for each stage of their journey.
+Looking at historical data is no longer enough to run a business.

 That has always been easier to talk about than achieve.